Psionics (Dungeons & Dragons): Second Edition

-In The Complete Psionics Handbook, the skills of the psionicist are based on wisdom and constitution just as a fighter's abilities derive from strength and a wizard's talents stem from intelligence.
+Here, the skills of the psionicist are based on Wisdom and Constitution.
 Characters of chaotic alignment were not allowed to become psionicists, with the rationale being that volatile chaotics lack the discipline required to focus their mental energies.
-The book assigned psionic powers to six disciplines, which include clairsentience (divination), psychokinesis (animating and controlling existing objects and forces), psychometabolism (body-changing powers), psychoportation (teleportation variants), telepathy (mental communication and psychic attacks), and metapsionics (enhancement of other psychic abilities).
-Powers are designated as either sciences (major powers) or devotions (minor powers).
-As a psionicist gains experience and advances in level, he acquires more powers; for instance, a 1st-level psionicist has only one science and three devotions, but gets 10 sciences and 25 devotions if he makes it to 20th level.
-As a psionicist rises through the ranks, he also gains access to defense modes, which are special telepathic powers, such as Mind Blank and Tower of Iron Will, which are received free of charge and don't count against a psionicist's normal power limits.
+The book assigned psionic powers to the six disciplines listed above.
+As a psionicist gains experience and advances in level, they acquire more powers.
 Each power has a score rated in terms of a particular attribute.
-When attempting to use a power, the player makes a Power Check by rolling 1d20 and comparing the result to the Power Score.
-A roll less than or equal to the Power Score means success.
-Additionally, each power description includes a specific penalty suffered by the psionicist if a 20 is rolled.
-A psionicist has a fixed number of Psionic Strength Points, derived from his wisdom score, to expend on psionic powers.
-A psionicist simply expends the number of PSPs required by a particular power, then attempts a Power Check.
-If the check fails and the power doesn't work, he forfeits half the PSP cost but is free to try again later.
-If he passes the check and the power is successful, the psionicist has the option of expending additional PSPs to maintain the power in subsequent rounds.
-Psionicists recover lost PSPs every hour in which no additional PSPs are expended.
-The less physical exertion, the more PSPs recovered; a walking PC recovers 3 PSPs per hour, and a resting PC recovers twice as many.
-The book presents over 150 powers, such as Enhanced Strength, Inflict Pain, Switch Personality, Hear Light, Psychic Surgery, Flesh Armor, Cause Decay, Levitation, ESP, Teleport, and Clairaudience.
-Psychic combat has its own chapter, and the book includes updates on psionic monsters (including the thought eater and cerebral parasite), a discussion of society's reaction to psionicists, and a section describing the role of psionics in Ravenloft and other TSR campaign settings.
+When attempting to use a power, the player makes a Power Check using 1d20.
+A psionicist has a fixed number of Psionic Strength Points, derived from their Wisdom, to expend on psionic powers.
+Psychic combat has its own chapter.
+The book includes updates on psionic monsters (including the thought eater and cerebral parasite), a discussion of society's reaction to psionicists, and a section describing the role of psionics in Ravenloft and other TSR campaign settings.

-Dragon Magazine issue #174 included "Are You Having Bad Thoughts?" an article by Ravenloft designer Bruce Nesmith that details how psionics work in the Demiplane of Dread.
-The power selection for the psionicist class was later expanded by the card-based Deck of Psionic Might supplement.
-The Dark Sun campaign setting used psionics as a core part of its setting's rules; in the world of Athas (home to the Dark Sun setting), every character and most monsters possessed some psionic wild talent, and all Dark Sun campaign PCs have at least one psionic talent, as described in The Complete Psionics Handbook.
+Dragon Magazine issue #174 included "Are You Having Bad Thoughts?", an article by Ravenloft designer Bruce Nesmith, detailing how psionics work in that setting.

+The power selection for the psionicist class was later expanded by the card-based Deck of Psionic Might.

+The new Dark Sun campaign setting made psionics a core part of its fictional world and rule.
+Here, every character, including PCs, and most monsters possessed some psionic wild talent.
 Several Dark Sun products introduced new psionic powers.